|Tel||+44 (0)1865 572878|

 My research focuses on characterising the cognitive effects associated with psychopharmacological substances and neuropsychiatric conditions.

-My current research project involves the development of brain correlates in patients who recently had a subarachnoid stroke.
-We are trying to improve the prediction of the occurrence of side-effects in the early days after the stroke, which can help in quicker treatment of side-effects.
+My current research project involves the development of brain correlates in patients who recently had a subarachnoid haemorrhage.
+We are trying to improve the prediction of the occurrence of side-effects in the early days after the haemorrhage, which can help in quicker treatment of side-effects.
 My research methods include psychopharmacology, electro-encephalogram (EEG), transcranial doppler (TCD), and neuropsychological testing.

 My previous research includes projects on characterising individual differences in the neurocognitive effects of drugs of abuse and addictive behaviours.
 I furthermore worked on establishing cognitive and EEG markers in the prediction of response to pharmacological treatment of depression and ADHD.